goulu/Goulib/docs/index.rst

 Requirements
 ------------

-goulib uses "lazy" requirements.
-Many modules and functions do not require any other packages, packages listed in requirements.txt are needed only by some classes or functions
+quite a lot of packages are needed for the full functionality of goulib, but most modules need only a small subset with lazy import when possible.

 `Sphinx <http://sphinx-doc.org/>`_ is needed to generate this documentation,